mathias82/frida-commands/README.md

 The script contains some frida commands, such as finding and saving the classes of a package to a document, as well as finding the methods of a class and saving it to the output-fridaTxt folder

+# Prerequisite

+In the emulator, you should have installed and run the frida server first.

 # Instructions

 ```